thewillft/tapreply/README.md

 ## Features

-- **Multi-Platform Support**: Works on LinkedIn, Twitter/X, and Reddit, with plans to add more later
+- **Multi-Platform Support**: Works on Twitter/X and Reddit, with plans to add more later
 - **Smart Content Extraction**: Automatically extracts post content and platform-specific metadata for best possible replies
 - **Tone-Aware Replies**: Generate supportive, analytical, or witty replies, with plans to add custom tones soon
 - **Platform-Optimized**: Replies are tailored to each platform's culture and context, whether it be professional or more casual